-The days when an insurance agent was the gatekeeper to a consumer’s insurance needs are gone.
-In fact, the agent may be the last person consumers speak with before making a purchase decision.
-At the same time, advances in technology and capabilities have made outsourcing licensed agents a viable solution that enables companies to thrive in this new marketplace.
+The days when an insurance associate was the gatekeeper to a consumer’s insurance needs are gone.
+In fact, the associate may be the last person consumers speak with before making a purchase decision.
+At the same time, advances in technology and capabilities have made outsourcing licensed associates a viable solution that enables companies to thrive in this new marketplace.
 After all, customers still want the same thing: the knowledge that their needs are being met with as little friction as possible.

 Like this post?
 Subscribe to our customer experience blog.